dadahcr2/reference/_pages/home.md

 **Virtual League Spreadsheet**

-1. The idea is that teams can compete against each other (virtually) and see how they would do.
+1. The idea is that teams can compete against one another (virtually) and see how they would do
     - **Virtual Match** : One-on-one vs. another team (select teams via dropdown)
     - **Virtual League** : Teams ranked based on the total of all pairwise match scores
     - **Super Match** : Results from one very large match that includes all teams

-2. Just have to enter your individual scores in a free column of the “Input” tab of the latest version of the sheet.
+2. Enter your individual scores in a free column of the “Input” tab of the sheet.
 Feel free to clear/overwrite the example teams.
-Please enter a unique name in the top row, and individual scores below that.
+Make sure to enter a unique name in the top row, and individual scores below that

 3. Please note that this spreadsheet will only work in Google Sheets.
 Download link below:
 [HCR2 Virtual League.xlsx](https://raw.githubusercontent.com/dadahcr2/reference/master/HCR2%20Virtual%20League.xlsx)